Preparing for China

 Please note that often you will be required to gain a further medical check-up once you arrive in China, even if you have also had to complete this in your home country.

-For UK applicants we recommend going to see your GP to ask him/her to compete the form as fully as possible.
-A GP should be able to complete the majority of the form, but some parts may not be feasible.
+We recommend going to see your Doctor or Travel Nurse to ask him/her to compete the form as fully as possible.
+They should be able to complete the majority of the form, but some parts may not be feasible.
 In our experience, the form can be completed as follows and will be accepted by the Chinese government: